Eyebrow Tattoo Removal Saline Vs Laser

 Saline tattoo removal and laser removal have a similar healing processes

 When you are doing laser or saline eyebrow tattoo removal, it will be best to allow it to heal completely after treatment.
-The treated area for either method takes 8 to 12 weeks before another removal treatment can be carried out
+The treated area for either method takes 8 to 12 weeks before another removal treatment can be carried out.
+Keep following the aftercare instructions given by your removal technician during the eyebrow tattoo removal process

 Saline may be a better choice if you have dark or sensitive skin